| In a "multiplex" world, in the sense proposed by Professor

 entrepreneurs and senior officials of the Pacific Alliance, Mercosur and

+other countries of the region, including Central America and the Caribbean."
 It is possible that the obviously careful wording of the paragraph is

 reflecting the need to reconcile different views on the convenience of